JensJoschi/variability_timing/methods.md

 As before, I calculated Amplitude, phase angle and annual average with a non-linear least-square regression, weighted mean winter and weighted standard deviation in winter onset.
 In addition, I calculated the correlation of temperature at winter onset with temperature 1,2, or three weeks before winter onset.
 However, as the correlation was on average 0, this procedure was dropped.
 I then calculated winter predictability: In a first attempt the last 31 days before winter onset of each year were aggregated and pearsons R was calculated.
 The climate at one station was considered predictable (high R) if 1) temperature declined more or less linearly, 2) the slope was consistent across years, and 3) there was little day-to-day variation.
 I used only years with at least 182 days of data, and concentrated only on years that actually reach winter as defined above.
 I excluded all stations that reach winter less than 3 times.
 This approach was replaced before doing the real analyses by using the standard deviation in slopes of the same regressions, as this seems statistically more sound.
 During analysis (after seeing that there seems to be no effect, but before including right random terms), I decided to replace this again, by a calculation of environmental noise like Vasseur & Yodzis 2004 (Ecology).

-Not sure if possible, but limiting the time window to ~1 month around winter onset and then calculating the slope could be a better way to calculate predictability.
-This needs discussion and I will settle for one of the two ways to calculate predictability before conducting the real analysis on the final dataset.
+I tried limiting the time window to ~1 month around winter onset and then calculated environmental noise.
+But this did not work so I use only sd(slopes) and full-year environmental noise (exploratory).